ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 ## Stem canopy data

-The stem canopy data provides details of contributions of the individual stems within each cohort to the community crown.
-The starred attributes are again the indexing fields that are always included in exported data for this type.
+The stem canopy data provide details of how individual stems within each cohort contribute to the overall canopy of the plant community.
+The starred attributes are the indexing fields that are always included in exported data for this type.

 ```{code-cell} ipython3
 ---